 For the binary algorithm, we use the notation v(x) for the number of zeros at the least significant end of x.
-More precisely, $v(0) = \infty$, and v(x) = kif 2^k divides x and $2^{-k}x$ is odd.
+More precisely, $v(0) = \infty$, and v(x) = k if 2^k divides x and $2^{-k}x$ is odd.

-When comparing matrices, we use the partial order given by elementwise inequality.
-In particular, $M \ge 0$ means that the elements of M are nonnegative.
-I denotes the identity matrix.
+When comparing matrices, we use the partial order given by elementwise comparison.
+In particular, $M \ge 0$ means that the elements of M are non-negative.
+Idenotes the identity matrix.
 For compactness, column vectors are sometimes written as $(x_1; x_2)$ and 2×2 -matrices as $(a{11}, a{12}; a{21}, a{22})$.
-All matrices have integer elements.
+All matrices have only integer elements.

-2 General structure of subquadratic gcd algorithms
+2. General structure of subquadratic GCD algorithms

-In general, subquadratic gcd is a divide-andconquer strategy, based on the observation that we can do a significant fraction of the work by examining only half of the input.
+In general, subquadratic GCD uses a divide-and-conquer strategy, based on the observation that we can do a significant fraction of the work by examining only half of the input.
 The differences between algorithms is in the precise definition of which fraction of the work is done, and which half of the input is used.

-We use a function HGCD(a, b) which takes two n-bit numbers as input, and returns two smaller numbers α, β , of size roughly n/2, and a transformation matrix M whose elements also are roughly of size n/2.
-The idea is that the smaller numbers α, β should have the same gcd as a, b, and that the transformation M should be relevant not only for a, b, but for some larger numbers that a, b were extracted from.
+We use a function $\operatorname{HGCD}(a, b)$ which takes two n-bit numbers as input, and returns two smaller numbers α, β , of size roughly n/2, and a transformation matrix M whose elements also are roughly of size n/2.
+The idea is that the smaller numbers α, β should have the same GCD as a, b, and that the transformation M should be relevant not only for a, b, but for some larger numbers that a, b were extracted from.